aertslab/SCENIC/vignettes/FAQ.md

    *Technical issues:*
    - Errors reading the .feather databases
-   - Implementations, versions and dependencies
+   - Previous versions of SCENIC & SCENIC for previous versions of R/Bioconductor
+   - R vs Python version
    - Other issues

 ## Interpretation of results